hgc2002/weex-sqlite/README.md

 # weex-sqlite
-SQlitecomponent for Weex mobile apps, Android and iOS
+SQlite component for Weex mobile apps, Android and iOS